tyler-cromwell/Mantle/arch/amd64/README.md

 #### Files
 - `cpuid.c` - Functions that make use of the CPUID instruction.
 - `exceptions.asm` - Implements the system Exception handlers.
-- `gdt.c` - Functions for initializing the Global Descriptor Table.
 - `idt.c` - Defines the Interrupt Descriptor Table.
 - `interrupts.h` - Forward declarations for all interrupt handlers in C.
 - `irqs.asm` - Implements the Interrupt Request handlers.